devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 sensitive  ≠  encrypted
 ```

 A variable flagged `sensitive = true` is hidden from CLI output.
-Terraform state itself is not automatically encrypted as a consequence of that flag — the value can sit in plaintext inside `terraform.tfstate` regardless.
+Terraform state itself is not automatically encrypted as a consequence of that flag, the value can sit in plaintext inside `terraform.tfstate` regardless.
 This means:

 - Your **state backend** needs encryption at rest (S3 with SSE, GCS with CMEK, etc.)
 - Your **state backend access control** needs to be as tight as access to a secrets manager